Hendrikto/Gudoku/README.md

 # Gudoku
-A Sudoku solver in written in Groovy.
+A Sudoku solver written in Groovy.

 ## About
 This solver employs a pretty naive solving algorithm but should be able to solve